How to Recover Cisco Router IOS using Rommon Mode in Packet Tracer

 Step 5

-Before uploading the IOS software to the TFTP server, browse to the files on the Router with the show flash: command.
+Before uploading the IOS software to the TFTP server, browse the files on the Router with the show flash: command.

 Show Flash Command